Recovery Worker (Supported Housing)

 Do you have experience of working in mental health or a related environment?
 Would you like to be part of an organisation that counts on the professionalism, insight, expertise and passion of its staff to inspire individual recovery for the people they work with?
 Then join us as a Recovery Worker.

-Day-to-day, you’ll manage a caseload of clients and give them all the support they need to enable them to help sustain their tenancy.
-You’ll also work with individuals to develop an appropriate personal support plan that addresses their specific needs, helping them when it comes to liaising with statutory and voluntary agencies to give people access to a full range of services.
+Day-to-day, you’ll manage a caseload of residents and give them all the support they need to enable them to participate in community life.
+You’ll also work with individuals to develop an appropriate personal support plan that addresses their specific needs.
+Helping them to develop domestic, financial and emotional management and personal life skills to achieve greater independence and self-esteem will be important too.
+And, when it comes to liaising with statutory and voluntary agencies to give people access to a full range of services, again, we’ll rely on your expertise.

 In return, you can expect some great benefits, including 25 days' holiday (pro rata), contributory pension scheme, employee assistance programme and childcare vouchers, plus exceptional professional development and training opportunities.